FABSampaio/MSSQLpyodbcWrapper/README.md

 This package is highly subject to change.
 New features may be added and/or existing ones removed.

-Francisco A. B. Sampaio, INEGI, 2021
+Francisco A. B. Sampaio, Portugal, 2021